Mason Jar Ornament Kid-Made Gift

 That's it!
 That's all there is to it.

-This activity promotes sensory, fine motor and creative play as kids choose materials, sort and count items, and fill the jar.
-The only step they might ask for help with is tying a bow.
+The only step kids might ask for help with is tying a bow.

 The end result will depend on the materials you provide and the items kids choose, making each mason jar Christmas decoration unique and beautiful!